 Refer to “What devices are required to test against the updated USGv6 Profile”.
 For all products tested, an SDOC can be created to document capabilities.

 Products which utilize an Original Equipment Manufacture (OEM) may not require testing.
 As long as the OEM SDOC is already listed on the USGv6 Tested Device List, then an additional SDOC is all that is required for the product.

 How can I get more information about the updated Profile?

-We will be hosting a Webinar on August 2, 2018 at 2pm.
-Please register here.
+We hosted a Webinar on August 2, 2018 that can be viewed below.

 How can I prepare for the updated Profile?